 Public Places and both Stately and Private Homes all over the World.

-commissions have included creating a wide variety of unique sculptures
+commissions have included creating a wide variety of sculptures for

-European, Kings, Queens, Princes, Princesses, Earls, Lords and
+and European Kings, Queens, Princes, Princesses, Earls, Lords, an

 Examples of Ian’s sculptures can also be found on book and magazine covers and also on a set of Royal Mail Postage Stamps featuring Windsor Castle issued in 2017.